datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 xp: 100
 ```

 In Spark SQL, the `over` function corresponds to a OVER clause in SQL.
 The class `pyspark.sql.window.Window` represents the inside of an OVER clause.
-A `WindowSpec` can be defined using the `Window` class, and then used subsequently as an argument to the `over` function in a window function query, like so:
+A `WindowSpec` can be defined using the `Window` class, and then used subsequently as an argument to the `over` function in a window function query.
+Here is an example:

 window = Window.partitionBy('train_id').orderBy('time')
 dfx = df.withColumn('next', lead('time',1).over(window))

+We are going to add a row to a train schedule so that each row contains the number of minutes for the train to reach its next stop.

 `@instructions`
 We have a dataframe df such that df.columns == ['train_id', 'station', 'time'].
 The dataframe df is registered as a SQL table by the name 'df'.